Data Visualization: Modern Approaches

 Hans Rosling TED Talk is a legendary talk of the Swedish professor Hans Rosling, in which he explains a new way of presenting statistical data.
 His Trendalyzer software (recently acquired by Google) turns complex global trends into lively animations, making decades of data pop.
 Asian countries, as colorful bubbles, float across the grid – toward better national health and wealth.
 Animated bell curves representing national income distribution squish and flatten.
 In Rosling’s hands, global trends – life expectancy, child mortality, poverty rates - become clear, intuitive and even playful.

 Three Views shows three views of the earth, in which each country is represented by a circle that shows the amount of money spent on the military (size of circle) and what fraction of the country’s earnings that uses (colour).
 Compact and beautiful presentation of data.

 Visualizing the Power Struggle in Wikipedia displays the most popular articles and the most frequent search queries in the heatmap.

 4. Displaying connections

-Shape Of Song51: What does music look like?
+Shape Of Song: What does music look like?
 The Shape of Song is an attempt to answer this seemingly paradoxical question.
 The custom software in this work draws musical patterns in the form of translucent arches, allowing viewers to see - literally - the shape of any composition available on the Web.

 5. Displaying web-sites

-Spacetime59 offers Google, Yahoo, Flickr, eBay and images in 3D.
+Spacetime /Flash)offers Google, Yahoo, Flickr, eBay and images in 3D.
 The tool displays all of your search results in an easy to view elegant 3D arrangement.
 Company promises that the days of mining through pages and pages of tiny thumbnails in an effort to find the item you are looking for are over.